-Original articles: unpublished manuscripts resulting from biomedical research which presents new information about specific aspects and provides relevant contribution to scientific knowledge.
+Original articles: Unpublished manuscripts resulting from biomedical research which present new information about specific aspects and provides a relevant contribution to scientific knowledge.

-Short communication: report of partial or final results of research whose rapid disclosure is of great importance, or whose content does not fulfill the requirements to consider it as an original article.
+Short communication: Report of partial or final results of research whose rapid disclosure is of great importance.

 Technical note: Detailed description of a new laboratory technique or of modifications done to an established technique, emphasizing the advantages that the process has, or the importance of the innovation developed.